 On the flip side, opponents can aim shots at the elbows of the player using the V-grip since the grip does not allow players to handle such shots.
 This is because using forehand and backhand strokes requires some overlapping — which the V-grip won’t allow.
 The only way to manage these elbow shots is to have speedy footwork to compensate for the lack of flexibility.

-One other downside of the V-grip is that it is still in its experimental phase, so there are not too many coaches who have mastered it enough to teach it.
+One other downside of the V-grip is that it is still in its experimental phase, so there are few coaches who have mastered it enough to teach it.
 So you might not find a seasoned V-grip coach.

 What Is The Best Grip For Beginners?

-Different beginners of the game of table tennis will have different capabilities and, by extension, different preferences; the Shallow Shakehand is an excellent choice for beginners.
+Different beginners of the game of table tennis will have different capabilities and, by extension, different preferences; the Shallow Shakehand is the best way to hold ping pong paddle for beginners.

-This is large because of its natural grip that gives the player a sense of balance.
+This is mainly because of its natural grip that gives the player a sense of balance.
 Better still, it is less complicated than the other table tennis grips.

-What Are Some Best Pingpong Grips For Attacking Players?
+What Are Some Best Ping Pong Holds For Attacking Players?

 What Is Penhold Grip In Table Tennis?